 After dealing with all the necessary legalities for studying in the US, I finally have the opportunity to fly again!
 However, it’s not without its challenges.
 There are four new factors that I have to work with: it’s been a while since I’ve flown (since August), I’ve never flown a Cessna 172, I’ve never flown under IMC (Instrument Meteorological Conditions – either simulated or actual), and the radio communications are a bit different here.

-First of all, takeoff in that Cessna differs from the one I used to: the airplane is faster and heavier.
-The instruments are also arranged a little differently, so it takes some time to get used to the new layout.
+Firstly, the takeoff in a Cessna 172 is different from what I’m used to – the airplane is faster and heavier.
+Additionally, the instruments are arranged differently, so it takes some time to get used to the new layout.

-The flight was more difficult that I expected.
-I supposed that I had learned how to fly straight and level, but it seemed that it was not so.
-I really need more practice.
+The flight ended up being more difficult than I expected.
+I thought I had learned how to fly straight and level, but it seems I need more practice.

-We landed without ‘foggles’ in VMC (Visual Meteorological Conditions, it means that I could remove foggles and look outside), but the landing was not perfect anyway.
-The approach to the runway is easier due to VASI (Visual Approach Slope Indicator).
-To be pedantic, it is even the improved version – PAPI (Precision Path Approach Indicator).
-The runway itself is long and concrete.
-Cessna 172 lands with much more ‘nose up’ attitude than cessna 150, so the feeling is different.
+We landed without the “foggles” in VMC (Visual Meteorological Conditions, which means I could remove the foggles and look outside), but the landing wasn’t perfect.
+However, the approach to the runway was made easier by the VASI (Visual Approach Slope Indicator), which is actually the improved version, the PAPI (Precision Path Approach Indicator).
+The runway itself is long and made of concrete.
+The Cessna 172 lands with much more of a “nose up” attitude than the Cessna 150, so it feels different.

 Overall, I’m thrilled to be flying again, despite the challenges!